April 29, 2025

 How long can Instagram Stories be?

 Instagram Stories have a maximum time limit of 60 seconds for a single video.
 Stories disappear from your feed after 24 hours, unless you save them to a Highlight on your Instagram profile.
+This ephemeral nature is what makes Stories perfect for sharing in-the-moment content that doesn't need to live permanently on your grid.

 Below, you can see that The Sill has active Stories because of the bright ring around its profile pic.